 For many people, clearing the mind is more difficult than stretching muscles.
 Both activities are similar though.
 We just don’t think of them as being so.
 Let go, and let your mind relax and let go of your waking life.
 If you start rehashing an unpleasant encounter or worrying about a problem, tell yourself, “Stop.
 You set aside time in the day to rehash and worry.
 Now, back to gently clearing your thoughts.”

 Mentally, go somewhere you like, either a real place or one you invent.
 I like decorating imaginary properties.
 Some people like beaches.
 As with priming, resist getting too involved in the details.
 Just let images flow.
 Make unpleasant ones leave.
 Ignore them.
-This usually takes some practice.
+This all takes a little practice.

-If you are working on encouraging a dream motif (i.e., theme, image, story), gently think about its aspects.
-You are not trying to direct the motif.
+If you are working on encouraging a certain dream or type of dream, gently think about it.
+You are not trying to direct it.
 You are simply letting thoughts about it flit through your conscious mind to tempt your unconscious to take it up later.
 This is called free association.

 Some people write down everything from the dream.
 Others jot down the main points.
 The more you write, the more ways you can use the material, but it takes a time commitment many people don’t have.
 Do what works for you.
-Anything you record will have some use (unless, of course, you write in indecipherable abbreviations).
-A dream journal gives you a record that shows dream motifs over a period of time.
+Anything you record will have some use.
+A dream journal gives you a record that shows dreams over a period of time.
 You can look back to the person you were and to who you are now.

 A dream journal can track how a theme intensifies.
 Sometimes the action gets more dramatic.
 Sometimes, you just feel more strongly about the content, especially if the dream repeats.
 The following is an example of the dream I had in a series while I was writing my dissertation.
 I wanted to graduate at a certain time and knew the timeline I had to follow to make that happen.
 The first few dreams I had gently prodded me into not procrastinating.
 The dream that got me into high gear is the following: